Last night, we concluded our series of Redesigning Work dinners for 2016 in Sydney.

 A example of such is the National Australia Bank’s head office in Docklands, a Woods Bagot-designed building.
 The building includes informal meeting spaces, collaborative tables and team huddle spaces.
 It’s fitted with those hot desk workspaces, designed to encourage meeting new colleagues and use spaces differently.

 Workspaces don’t even have to be a physical space.
 The workspace is the internet, a space fitted out for communication itself.
-Technology has faciliated and allowed collaboration between individuals even if they’re not present in the same loction.
+Technology has facilitated and allowed collaboration between individuals even if they’re not present in the same location.

 Focus on developing those skillsets